nayaabkhan/Way2Python/README.md

 and you'll also need to get the httplib2 library from [httplib2 on Google code](http://code.google.com/p/httplib2) to get starting.

-First of open the way2python.py and edit the following lines with your login details:
+First of all open the way2python.py and edit the following lines with your login details:
 `USERNAME = 'your login phone number'`
 `PASSWORD = 'your password'`